Cole's strikeouts, spin rate down, Royals rally past Yanks - WTMJ

 Luke Voit homered and tripled in his return from the injured list as the Yankees built a 3-2 lead.

+“Gosh, if I had a dollar for how many times the Pirates told me to pitch to contact, I mean, I may not have as much money now, but I’d still have quite a bit of money,” Cole said, recalling his first team, long before his record $324 million, nine-year contract with the Yankees.
+“That’s what was hammered into us growing up.
+And a lot of those fundamentals never left my game.”

-Kansas City erased an eighth-inning deficit by taking a 6-3 lead against Jonathan Loaisga (7-3) as O’Hearn, Jarrod Dyson, Hunter Dozier and Michael A. Taylor drove in runs.
+Kansas City erased an eighth-inning deficit by taking a 6-3 lead against Jonathan Loaisga (7-3).
+Jarrod Dyson’s go-ahead grounder brought Carlos Santana home with a great slide that beat second baseman Tyler Wade’s throw, and Hunter Dozier and Michael A. Taylor singled in runs.

-DJ LeMahieu hit a two-run homer with one out in the bottom half against Kyle Zimmer and Aaron Judge doubled off the left-field wall against Scott Barlow, who then retired pinch-hitter Rougned Odor and Giancarlo Stanton.
+DJ LeMahieu hit a two-run homer in the bottom half against Kyle Zimmer and Aaron Judge doubled off the left-field wall against Scott Barlow, who then retired pinch-hitter Rougned Odor and Giancarlo Stanton.

-Greg Holland allowed Gio Urshela’s bloop single leading off the ninth, then got his fifth save in nine chances.
-Gleyber Torres struck out for the fourth time and Clint Frazier also fanned.
-After Gary Sánchez was intentionally walked, Brett Gardner popped out on a night the Yankees went 0 for 10 with runners in scoring position and left 13 on base.
+Greg Holland allowed Gio Urshela’s bloop single starting in the ninth, then got his fifth save in nine chances.
+He struck out Gleyber Torres and Clint Frazier, intentionally walked Gary Sánchez and retired Brett Gardner on a popout.

-Jake Brentz (2-0) won despite allowing New York to take a 3-2 lead on his seventh-inning wild pitch.
+Jake Brentz (2-0) won after allowing New York to take a 3-2 lead on his seventh-inning wild pitch.

 No. 66 on both teams homered in the same game for the first time in major league history, the Yankees’ Kyle Higashioka in the first inning off Brady Singer and O’Hearn in the fourth.